asadprodhan/Reducing-storage-space-by-converting-Nanopore-fast5-to-slow5-using-slow5tools/README.md

 - cd scripts directory that is located inside the ‘slow5tools-v0.3.0’ directory
-- ./install-vbz.sh.
+- run ./install-vbz.sh.
 This will install the plugin ‘libvbz_hdf_plugin.so’ in ‘ont-vbz-hdf-plugin-1.0.1-Linux’ directory located in the home directory
-- then, cd to ‘ont-vbz-hdf-plugin-1.0.1-Linux’ directory and navigate all the way to the ‘plugin’ directory; get the path of the ‘plugin’ directory by running ‘pwd’, and set the path in bashrc profile in as “export HDF5_PLUGIN_PATH=/path_of_the_plugin_directory”.
+- then, cd to ‘ont-vbz-hdf-plugin-1.0.1-Linux’ directory and navigate all the way down to the ‘plugin’ directory; get the path of the ‘plugin’ directory by running ‘pwd’, and add the path to the bashrc profile as “export HDF5_PLUGIN_PATH=/path_of_the_plugin_directory”.
 Note that adding the path in the $PATH variable like “export PATH=$PATH:/path_of_the_plugin_directory” does not work in this case.